2016 Republican Party vice presidential candidate selection

 Businessman Donald Trump of New York, the 2016 Republican nominee for President of the United States, considered several prominent Republicans and other individuals before selecting Governor Mike Pence of Indiana as his running mate on July 15, 2016.
 Pence formally won the vice presidential nomination at the 2016 Republican National Convention on July 19.
-The Trump–Pence ticket would go on to defeat the Clinton–Kaine ticket in the 2016 presidential election but ultimately lost to the Biden–Harris ticket in 2020.
+The Trump–Pence ticket would go on to defeat the Clinton–Kaine ticket in the 2016 presidential election, but ultimately lost to the Biden–Harris ticket in 2020.

 Vetting process and selection

 Presumptive Republican presidential nominee Donald Trump turned his attention towards selecting a running mate after he became the presumptive nominee on May 4, 2016.
-Trump's rivals, Senator Ted Cruz of Texas and Governor John Kasich of Ohio, had begun their vice-presidential vetting processes by April 2016, but both dropped out from the race after the Indiana primary.
+Trump's rivals, Senator Ted Cruz of Texas and Governor John Kasich of Ohio, had begun their vice-presidential vetting processes by April 2016, but both dropped out of the race after the Indiana primary.
 Cruz had selected businesswoman Carly Fiorina.

 The vetting process begins with a thorough examination of public records, such as speeches and campaign finance reports.
 This is followed by a "full vet," in which potential vice presidential nominees are asked to submit detailed tax returns and medical records, and answer extensive questionnaires.
 Attorney Arthur B. Culvahouse Jr. led the vetting process for the Trump campaign.
 Then-campaign manager Corey Lewandowski and Paul Manafort presented Trump with a list of sixteen names in mid-May, and, starting in June, the Trump campaign began vetting six individuals.